- Submission deadline: 15 January 2018 (12pm (noon) PST / 3pm EST)

 Selection Process: Juried

 At the Conference: Accepted submissions will be presented as a poster during the conference.
-We will provide more information once the acceptance notifications are sent out.

 After the Conference: Extended Abstracts proceedings available in the ACM Digital Library